Skip to main content

 Week four and beyond.
 As accuracy builds, agents take on more of the routine assembly and submission work.
 Your staff shifts from processing prior auth requests to reviewing agent-prepared submissions and handling exceptions.

 Active requests continue through your current workflow during the entire transition.
-Zero disruption to in-flight authorizations.
+In-flight authorizations keep moving while the agent layer learns the process underneath them.

 How do coordinated agents handle prior auth differently than standalone tools?

 Standalone prior auth tools optimize submission and tracking in isolation.
-Coordinated agents connect prior auth data to the rest of your revenue cycle.
+Coordinated agents connect prior auth to scheduling, claims, denials, and patient communication, so the same approval data changes upstream and downstream decisions immediately.

 When Finance Claws detect that a specific payer is delaying authorizations for a particular procedure, that intelligence flows upstream to scheduling.
 Front-desk staff can initiate prior auth earlier in the patient journey so authorization arrives before the appointment, not after.